Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

 Changing the governing attribute will cause any subsequent skill-ups to count toward that attribute at level-up.
 (Which implies they're counted, not inferred, and could be modified.
 Stay tuned...)
 Changing the specialization will cause the target progress needed for skill up to change.
 This function invokes the native skill-up function when changing specialization, in case the change would cause progress to reach 100.
-You must use a reference to the player for this feature to work.
 Actions can be set a negative value, in which case they'll remove progress, but progress will never go below zero.

 Actions: (taken from CS)